Inkyuuu/Multithreaded-HTTP-Server/README.md

-#Assignment 4 directory

-This directory contains source code and other files for Assignment 4, a Multithreaded HTTP Server.
+This directory contains source code and other files a Multithreaded HTTP Server.

-Use this README document to store notes about design, testing, and questions you have while developing your assignment.

 To run, navigate to the directory in your terminal and type 'make' to compile the program.
 Next type './httpserver port' where port is the desired port number in which you'd like the server to listen to incoming connections.
 You may also include an option '-t threads' where threads indicates the number of threads you'd like to initialize.
 By default, this value is 4.